 Type and complexity

-- Is the requirement for a document, statement or textbook?
+- Is the requirement for a accessible document, accessible statement or braille textbook?
 How many pages are in the original?

 TIP: If you can provide a word count, that’s super helpful.